Semi-Pro

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This shows the protagonist's commitment to Jackie makes the active choice to commit to winning, declaring they will make the top four.
 He promises to wrestle a bear if they don't sell out the next game, showing real stakes and commitment., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, The Tropics suffer a devastating loss and team unity falls apart.
 Jackie realizes his selfishness has cost them everything.
-Metaphorical death of his dream and his ego-driven approach to leadership., reveals the protagonist at their lowest point.
+Metaphorical death of his dream and his ego-driven approach to leadership., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Jackie realizes he must put the team first and let Monix lead.
 He synthesizes showmanship with genuine teamwork - the alley-oop play combining flash with fundamentals.
 New information about what really matters., demonstrating the transformation achieved throughout the journey.